tmajlund/webshop-app/README.md

 # Webshop App

 School project building a webshop.
-Built with React, C# API and Sql Server.
+Built with React, C# API and SQL Server.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).